-- Once the original iPOS has been approved by the Graduate College, the student will need to submit an online Committee Change request through the iPOS web site to officially add or change members of the Dissertation Supervisory Committee. - After submitting the online Committee Change Request, the student should notify the HSD Graduate Program Academic Advisor that the request is in the online system and ready for review. - The HSD Graduate Program Academic Advisor will get the approval of the Committee Chair and the Head of Academic Unit. - The HSD Graduate Program Academic Advisor will forward the online electronic version of the Committee Change request to the Graduate College for final approval.

-NOTE: Committee Approval Request forms and CVs for members not already approved to serve on doctoral committees must be submitted and approved prior to submitting the online Committee Change request.
+- Once the original iPOS has been approved by the Graduate College, the student will need to submit an online Committee Change request through the iPOS web site to officially add or change members of the Dissertation Supervisory Committee. - After submitting the online Committee Change Request, the student should notify the HSD Graduate Program Academic Advisor that the request is in the online system and ready for review. - The HSD Graduate Program Academic Advisor will get the approval of the Committee Chair and the Head of Academic Unit. - The HSD Graduate Program Academic Advisor will forward the online electronic version of the Committee Change request to the Graduate College for final approval. - NOTE: Committee Approval Request forms and CVs for members not already approved to serve on doctoral committees must be submitted and approved prior to submitting the online Committee Change request. - As a matter of professional courtesy, when you make changes to your committee please discuss the change in advance with both the old and the new members.
+This same courtesy should be extended to members of second-year project and field committees as well.
+If you have concerns about having this discussion, please reach out to the HSD Chair, member of the HSD Executive Committee, or a trusted faculty member for advice.